IB Grades Explained

 How many people fail the IB?

 The IB programme is undoubtedly challenging and requires a significant amount of time, effort and commitment to succeed.
-While the pass rate for the IB varies from year to year and from school to school, the overall pass rate for the May 2022 session was 86.11%, according to the IB website.
+While the pass rate for the IB varies from year to year and from school to school, The overall pass rate for the May 2023 session was 87.50%, reflecting a slight improvement in student outcomes.
+According to the IB website.
 This means that approximately 14% of students who sat the exams did not pass, which means they did not get at least 24 points or they failed some other compulsory part of the programme.
 This figure includes students who did not complete the programme or did not sit all of their exams.

 Is it hard to pass the IB?